Salvador Cienfuegos: Military career

-Cienfuegos was made the commander of the 15th Military Zone, headquartered in the Jalisco state, in March 2004.
+Cienfuegos was made the commander of the 15th Military Zone, headquartered in the state of Jalisco, in March 2004.
 He retained the position till 2005 and was promoted to the rank of division general on 20 November 2004 by President Vicente Fox.

 In February 2005, Cienfuegos was appointed as the commander of the Vth Military Region, also headquartered in Jalisco.
 Anabel Hernández alleges in her book México en Llamas that Sergio Villarreal Barragán, lieutenant of the Beltrán-Leyva Cartel, appointed him to protect the organization in 2005.
 Cienfuegos commanded the IXth Military Military Region, headquartered in Acapulco, Guerrero, from June 2005 to January 2007.
 During this period according to Hernández, he and the Federal Investigative Agency protected the Sinaloa Cartel and Beltrán-Leyva Cartel, which controlled the Guerrero region.
 She also accuses the Army of inaction against the Beltrán-Leyva.
 Both the Sinaloa and Beltrán-Leyva cartels became stronger while he was serving as the head of the military region.

 Cienfuegos later served as the head of the Ist Military Region, headquartered in Mexico City, from January 2007 to December 2009.
 Hernández states that the activities of the Sinaloa and Beltrán-Leyva cartels intensified in the city during this period.
 During this time period, he also developed a friendship with Enrique Peña Nieto, who was serving as the Governor of the State of Mexico.
 He coordinated with the Secretary of Public Security Genaro García Luna in the war on drugs, though the journalist J. Jesús Lemus alleges that this was just a show.
 Although he did not participate in Operation Chihuahua, some of the soldiers taking part in it were under his command and were implicated in human right abuses by the Mexican Commission for the Defense and Promotion of Human Rights.

 Cienfuegos was transferred to the VIIth Military Region by President Felipe Calderón in January 2010, serving in that position till May 2011.
-Lemus alleges that this allowed the H-2 Cartel led by Juan Francisco Patrón Sánchez or "El H2", to expand its activities into the Chiapas and Tabasco states.
+Lemus alleges that this allowed the H-2 Cartel led by Juan Francisco Patrón Sánchez or "El H2", to expand its activities into the states of Chiapas and Tabasco.
 Cienfuegos stated in April 2011 that the Mexican Army faced a bigger problem from the organized crime in Chiapas, rather than the EZLN.
 During his tenure, the army was accused of perpetrating four incidents of tortures and executions in the region by the National Human Rights Commission.

 Cienfuegos was appointed as the Inspector and Comptroller General of the Army and Air Force on 1 May 2011 after General Roberto Miranda Sánchez was appointed to replace the recently deceased General Jorge Juárez Loera.
 Cienfuegos relinquished the charge after being appointed as the senior officer for the Secretariat of National Defense on 17 January 2012 in place of General Miranda, who had announced his retirement.
 General Mario Marco Antonio González Barreda was appointed as the Inspector and Comptroller General in his place.